-Species composition varies between purse-seine and longline fisheries.
-Large pelagic fishes caught by the large-vessel purse-seine, primarily on floating-object sets, (1993-2022) and longline (1993-2021) fisheries are shown in Table J-6a, with time series of catches of key species presented in Figure J-5.
-The most commonly-caught pelagic fishes in both fisheries is dorado (Coryphaenidae) with the estimated average annual catch for the purse-seine fishery being 1,356 t (2,334 t in 2022) and the minimum reported annual catch for the longline fishery averaging 5,812 t (1,413 t in 2021).
+Species composition of catches vary between purse-seine and longline fisheries.
+Large pelagic fishes caught by the large-vessel purse-seine fishery, primarily in floating-object sets, (1993-2023) and longline (1993-2022) fisheries are shown in Table J-6a, with time series of catches of key species presented in Figure J-5.
+The most commonly-caught pelagic fish in both fisheries is dorado (Coryphaenidae) with the estimated average annual catch for the purse-seine fishery being 1,359 t (1,472 t in 2023) and the minimum reported annual catch for the longline fishery averaging 5,643 t (725 t in 2022).
 Dorado is also one of the most important species caught in the artisanal fisheries of the coastal nations of the EPO (SAC-07-06a(i)).
-Recommendations for potential reference points and harvest control rules for dorado in the EPO were presented at SAC-10 (SAC-10-11).
+Recommendations for potential reference points and harvest control rules for dorado in the EPO were presented at the 10th meeting of the SAC (SAC-10-11).
+Additionally, a Resolution (C-23-09) on the research for the management of dolphinfish was adopted at IATTC's 101st Commission meeting in 2023.

 Other key species caught by the purse-seine fishery include wahoo (Scombridae) and rainbow runner (Carangidae).
-Wahoo had an estimated average annual catch of 362 t for the purse-seine fishery, although catches have declined from a peak of 1,025 t in 2001 to 164 t in 2022 (Figure J-5).
-Minimum reported annual catch of wahoo by the longline fishery have averaged 170 t and was 211 t in 2021.
+Wahoo had an estimated average annual catch of 359 t for the purse-seine fishery, although catches have declined from a peak of 1,025 t in 201 to 267 t in 2023 (Figure J-5).
+Minimum reported annual catch of wahoo by the longline fishery have averaged 170 t and was 177 t in 2022.
 No catches of rainbow runner have been reported by the longline fishery.
-However, in the purse-seine fishery, estimated average annual catches of rainbow runner were 47 t, with the peak catch in 2007 at 158 t and declining thereafter to 36 t in 2022 (Figure J-5).
+However, in the purse-seine fishery, estimated average annual catches of rainbow runner were 46 t, with the peak catch in 2007 at 158 t and declining thereafter to 44 t in 2023 (Figure J-5).

 Pelagic fishes commonly reported by the longline fishery include opah (Lampridae), snake mackerels (Gempylidae) and pomfrets (Bramidae).
-Minimum reported annual catches for these species averaged 369 t (1993-2021), 369 t (2006-2021), and 53 t (1993-2021), respectively.
+Minimum reported annual catches for these species averaged 364 t (1993-2022), 360 t (2006-2022), and 53 t (1993-2022), respectively.
 Catches of all these taxa have increased after the mid-2000s (Figure J-5) but note the uncertainty and data gaps in this dataset (section 2.2).
-For the most recent year (2021), there were 449 t, 277 t, and 50 t of opah, snake mackerels, and pomfrets reported, respectively (Table J-5a).
+For the most recent year (2022), there were 223 t, 194 t, and 53 t of opah, snake mackerels, and pomfrets reported, respectively (Table J-5a).

-The limited observer data available for 2022 for the small purse-seine fishery included 289 t of dorado and 26 t of wahoo caught in floating-object sets, while the remaining species or species groups of large fishes had ≤2 t reported (Table J-8).
+The limited observer data available for 2023 for the small purse-seine fishery included 268 t of dorado and 36 t of wahoo caught in floating-object sets, while the remaining species or species groups of large fishes (7 taxa) had <5 t reported (Table J-8).

-For 2021, the minimal available data from longline observers (see section 2.2. and BYC-10 INF-D) is provided in Table J-6b and shows the most frequently caught species in this dataset was the long snouted lancetfish (Alepisaurus ferox) with about 11,000 interactions.
-Most interactions with large fishes resulted in mortalities.
+For 2022, the minimal available data from longline observers (see section 2.2. and BYC-10 INF-D) is provided in Table J-6b.
+These data show the most frequently caught species in this dataset was the long snouted lancetfish (Alepisaurus ferox) with nearly 14,000 interactions (13,599 mortalities), followed by escolar (Lepidocybium fla-vobrunneum) with 6,110 interactions (6,036 mortalities), dorado (Corpyhaenidae) with 4,439 interactions (all resulted in mortalities), opah (3,169 interactions, 3,166 mortalities), snake mackerel (2,967 interactions, 2,923 mortalities), and pomfrets (2,036 interactions, 2,033 mortalities).
+The remaining 13 taxa had <2000 interactions.
+Most interactions with large fishes resulted in mortalities (99%).